alephpt/dis-compiler/README.md

     - `A, C < B` signifies A and C are less than B

     - `A == B != C` signifies A is equal to B but not C

+    - `A, B != C` signifies A and B are not equal to C

     - `A == B == C` signifies A, B and C are all equal